awsdocs/amazon-sns-developer-guide/doc_source/sns-using-temporary-credentials.md

  For more information about IAM support for temporary security credentials, go to [Granting Temporary Access to Your AWS Resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/TokenBasedAuth.html) in *Using IAM*\.

-**Example Using Temporary Security Credentials to Authenticate an Amazon SNS Request**
+**Example Using temporary security credentials to authenticate an Amazon SNS request**
  The following example demonstrates how to obtain temporary security credentials to authenticate an Amazon SNS request\.

 ```